lewiskyh/youtube-channel-statistics/README.md

 # YouTube Channel Analytics

-A web application to analyze YouTube channel statistics and visualize them using bar charts.
+A web application to analyse YouTube channel statistics and visualise using bar charts.

 ## Features